flynby4/PING-PONG-PYGAME/README.md

 ---

-LLM used : Gemini ( due to pro version avalability for students )
+LLM used : Gemini ( due to pro version avalability )